corda/corda-docs-portal/content/en/platform/corda/4.4/enterprise/node/operating/shell.md

 ### Upload and download attachments

 The shell can be used to upload and download attachments from the node.
-To learn how, see the [Working with attachments](../../../../corda-os/4.7/tutorial-attachments.html#uploading-an-attachment) tutorial.
+To learn how, see the [Using attachments](../../../../corda-os/4.7/tutorial-attachments.html#uploading-and-downloading) tutorial.

 ### Extract attachment information